House Flipper

-House Flipper is a simulation game developed by Frozen District and published by PlayWay S.A. for macOS, Windows, PlayStation 4, Xbox One, and Nintendo Switch.
+House Flipper is a simulation game developed by Empyrean and published by Frozen District and PlayWay for macOS, Windows, PlayStation 4, Xbox One, and Nintendo Switch.
 It was initially released on 17 May 2018.
-A mobile version, entitled House Flipper: Home Design was released for Android and iOS in October 2020.
+A mobile version, entitled House Flipper: Home Design, was released for Android and iOS in October 2020.
+A sequel, House Flipper 2, was released in December 2023.

 Gameplay

+House Flipper is a simulation game played in the first-person perspective.
 Gameplay involves fixing up properties in order to create a profit.
 Tasks that can be performed include painting, laying down tiles, cleaning, installations, and demolition.
-Players can fix and personalize their own homes, fix houses in quests and buy houses to fix and sell.
+Some of these tasks are unlocked as the game progresses, and tools can be upgraded to perform them faster.
+The game includes a catalog that lets players browse through different options of furniture, wallpaper, doors, and windows.

+There are several modes of play in House Flipper; first, players need to complete quests (which can be accessed through email) for money.
+Quests can involve cleaning, painting walls, placing furniture and remodelling homes.
+Once quests are completed, the player is rewarded with money depending on the size of the job and how well it is completed.
+Elsewhere, players can buy and resell houses according to buyers’ needs.
+Each house has a selection of potential buyers with different needs such as cleanliness or a family room.
+These buyers compete for the house in an auction, bidding depending on how much it suits their needs.
+As well as this, player can buy and customize houses for themselves.

 Reception

 House Flipper received "mixed or average reviews" according to review aggregator Metacritic, with multiple reviewers commenting that fixing up the homes is satisfying while questioning its long-term playability.
 Kotaku reviewed the game, stating that they found it satisfying to fix up homes that are "often extremely gross or ugly" and that "Manifesting your vision of a decent, sellable house onto these garbage heaps feels amazing—especially because it happens on such a granular scale."
 Game Informer was more mixed, writing that "Flipping your first few houses is fun, but the game doesn't have the scope or flexibility to stay interesting for long".
 PC Gamer was critical, stating that "There's a definite satisfaction in taking a gross room and making it look nice, and it's pretty cool that you can knock down (and rebuild) walls, but I just don't find the act of slowly and mechanically painting and cleaning much fun, especially with the knowledge that my actual house could do with a bit of that."
 It became a bestseller on Steam.